noir-lang/noir/docs/docs/sdk/usage/deposit.md

 ---
-title: Shield Assets (Deposit)
+title: Deposit (Shield)
 ---

-Deposit Assets from Ethereum to Aztec.
+Deposit assets from Ethereum to Aztec.

 The SDK comes with a `DepositController` that makes it easy to create and track deposit transactions from Ethereum to Aztec.